lsman333/crud_app/todoproject/README.md

 Usage
 -----
 To add a new to-do item, click on "Add" and fill out the form.
-To update an item, click "Edit" next to it, make changes, and save.
+To update an item, click "Update" next to it, make changes, and save.
 To delete an item, click "Delete."

 Dependencies